 There is a good balance to this game, every challenge you face will require you to add fatigue to your crew member, so using them is limited without spending time or resource to remove it.
 In addition you will collect command tokens each turn which you can use to take extra bonus actions such as cooking items to heal characters, activating a special item your found or special actions that crew members have.
 There is a fine balance of exploration, ship and crew management and obtaining resources such as food or wood supplies, and there will be a nagging need to recover fatigue, health, repair the ship and pull back command tokens that are running scarce.

-Combat can be a make or break for some of these games, and Sleeping Gods has a system of making a hit roll by turning over fate cards (a little like the small Gloomhaven cards), then making modifications using commands tokens if you can, and if you hit then allocating set weapon damage across the enemy cards in slots for head, body, legs and covering up the enemy reactions, health or damage dealing attacks.
-It really works well and gives you some nice decisions to make on which crew to use and which enemies to remove first without being too much of a side game, and I found it a very engaging and enjoyable mechanism.
+Combat can be a make or break for some of these games, and Sleeping Gods has a system of making a hit roll by turning over fate cards, then making modifications using commands tokens if you can, and when you do hit then allocating set weapon damage across the enemy cards in slots for head, body, legs and covering up the enemy reactions, health or damage dealing attacks.
+It really works well and gives you some nice decisions to make on which crew to use and which enemies to remove first, without being too much of a side game.

-Similar storybook games would include Tainted Grail and Middara, and to a lesser extent the hidden island exploration such as 7th Continent which does not have a book to read from.
-Overall i feel this game is the best implementation of a storyline adventure experience so far for its smoother implementation, with its content being more fantasy based than the dark world of Tainted Grail.
-It also has very nice bright artwork and all the components are excellent.
-Gameplay can be undertaken solo for sure, but with nine crew members there is quite a lot to keep track of, so this game is particularly good for two or three players, where you can share the discoveries and surprises together and also split up the crew between you, and doing this will mean you are discussing best plays within your group each turn.
-It is also a game best left out on the table between sessions if at all possible, as while it is certainly possible to pack away each time, it is time consuming to restore all your characters and tokens.
-The whole adventure though is involving, interesting, fun to play and also really clever and while i have some doubts about whether you would keep replaying the same game story, there are so many quests that you will not uncover the whole thing the first time your play through.
-Hopefully there will also be new adventure modules added eventually.
+Similar storybook games would include Tainted Grail and Middara, and to a lesser extent the hidden island exploration of 7th Continent which does not have a book to read from.
+Overall this game is one of the better implementations of a storyline adventure experience for its smooth integration of obtaining quests via keywords.
+It has nice bright artwork and all the components are excellent.
+Gameplay can be undertaken solo, but with nine crew members there is quite a lot to keep track of, and this game is particularly good for two players, where you can share the discoveries and surprises together and split up the crew between you, however for higher player counts there is not quite enough character depth to keep everyone interested.
+It is also a game best left out on the table between sessions if possible, as while it is certainly possible to pack away each time, it is time consuming to restore all your characters and tokens.

 There are expansions you can add to enhance or change the gameplay (my additions highlighted green = own, blue = part owned, red = not purchased) :